thanks-an/Here-n-There---HUST-Project-1/README.md

 Hi!
-This is Here! and There!, an app that help you manage your favorite list of locations, and share them with your friend.
+This is Here! and There!, an application that help you manage your favorite list of locations and share them with your friend.

 The application has the following functions:
 - Register a new account